My meal time madness solution!

-I’ve written a detailed post over at 10 Minute Dinners on cooking Crock Pot Taco Meat.
-I now do it no other way, and there’s rarely a time when I don’t have some ready for a quick Mexican themed meal.
+There’s rarely a time now when I don’t have some protein ready for a quick Mexican themed meal.
 I love it!

 I’ve also started making up my own homemade seasonings.
 We use so much taco seasoning that I make it up in bulk.
 It’s inexpensive and healthy.

 Remember, I encourage you to cook your ground beef in bulk because there is no difference in the time that it takes to cook one pound versus five pounds, yet the sanity saving factor of having quick meals to grab helps us conquer meal time mountain, and saves us money at the same time.